geekyBrewster/voiceSynthesizer/README.md

 # voiceSynthesizer
-Building a text-to-speech on a day I lost my voice due to laryngitis
+Building a text-to-speech app on a day I lost my voice due to laryngitis

 ## Technologies used
 - HTML / CSS (Materialize)